viamrobotics/docs/docs/how-tos/sensor-module.md

 ---
 title: "Create a sensor module with Python"
-linkTitle: "Create a sensor module"
+linkTitle: "Create a sensor module with Python"
 type: "docs"
 weight: 26
 images: ["/icons/components/sensor.svg"]
 icon: true
 tags: ["modular resources", "components", "services", "registry"]
-description: "Add a custom resource by creating and deploying a module to your machine."
+description: "Add support for a new model of sensor by creating a module written in Python."
 languages: ["python"]
 viamresources: ["sensor"]
 platformarea: ["registry"]